Geoff Hurst: Chelsea

 Hurst joined Chelsea, then in the Second Division, before the 1979–80 season, initially as assistant manager to Danny Blanchflower.
 When Blanchflower was sacked, Hurst was appointed manager.
 He hired Bobby Gould as his assistant.
 Things initially went well, and for much of the season Chelsea were on course for promotion, but two wins from their final seven league games ensured the club finished fourth; missing out on third place and promotion on goal difference.
 He raised £250,000 through the sales of Eamonn Bannon, David Stride and Trevor Aylott.
 He then spent £300,000 on Colin Lee, Dennis Rofe and Colin Viljoen; he later acknowledged Viljoen as a mistake whilst bemoaning Lee's bad luck with injury.

-The following season again began well, with the "Blues" among the early promotion pace-setters before a dismal run set in, with Chelsea scoring in just three of their final 22 league matches, culminating in Hurst being sacked and Chelsea finished 12th in the league.
+The following season again began well, with the "Blues" among the early promotion pace-setters before a dismal run set in, with Chelsea winning just three of their final 23 league matches, culminating in Hurst being sacked and Chelsea finished 12th in the league.

 Kuwait SC

-After being sacked from Chelsea on 23 April 1981 Hurst worked as an insurance salesman for Abbey Life.
+After being sacked from Chelsea on 23 April 1981, Hurst worked as an insurance salesman for Abbey Life.
 The next year he was tempted back into management after being offered a generous salary by Kuwait SC.
 He controversially disciplined and dropped club captain Saad Al-Houti, but was unable to challenge Dave Mackay's Al-Arabi for dominance of the Kuwaiti Premier League.
 After leaving Kuwait in April 1984 he returned to the insurance trade.

 Legacy

 In 2003 Hurst was included in The Champions, a statue of 1966 World Cup winning footballers, by sculptor Philip Jackson.
 It sits at the junctions of Barking Road and Central Park Road, Newham, London, near to the site of West Ham United's former home stadium, the Boleyn Ground and features Martin Peters, Hurst, Bobby Moore and Ray Wilson.

 Hurst's contribution to the English game was recognised in 2004 when he was inducted in the English Football Hall of Fame.
 Hurst is also one of the few footballers who have been knighted.

 A statue of Hurst was unveiled outside Curzon Ashton F.C.'s ground in 2010.
 He is shown alongside two other World Cup winners born in the area, fellow 1966 squad member Jimmy Armfield, and Simone Perrotta, who won it with Italy in 2006.

+In 2021, West Ham unveiled a statue outside their home ground, the London Stadium depicting Hurst with Bobby Moore and Martin Peters in tribute to the three and West Ham's 1965 European Cup Winners' Cup final victory.

+Following the death of Sir Bobby Charlton in October 2023, Hurst was left as the last surviving English player who played in the 1966 World Cup Final.